-Growing up on the east coast, I wasn’t aware of the existence of the Gunks until a few years ago.
-That view was breathtaking!
+Even though I’d grown up on the east coast, I wasn’t aware of the existence of the Gunks until a few years ago.
 Driving up and seeing the cliffs for the very first time was like a dream.
 What makes the Gunks so special is that the rock is littered with horizontal cracks (rather than vertical ones).
 After climbing in a few other areas, I truly began to appreciate on a whole new level how extraordinary the climbing style here is.
 We’ve got it all—overhanging roofs, big airy traverses, and exposure!

 I drove up from the city on a Thursday evening with great anticipation to meet my dear friend, Day Acheson.
-Friday morning, we started with my favorite 5.8s, Son of Easy O. When I first began leading, 5.8s truly terrified me and I would often opt for a 5.9 over an 8 any day.
-My experience so far had been that 9s in the Gunks are generally more straightforward and thuggish, whereas 8s have a tendency of being much more delicate, thin, and balance-y.
+Friday morning, we started down the carriage road and had the entire place to ourselves, it felt like, so we began hitting all of the classics.
+When I first began leading, 5.8 in the Gunks terrified me My experience up until that point had been that 9s in the Gunks are generally more straightforward and thuggish, whereas 8s have a tendency of being much more delicate, thin, and balance-y and I would often opt for a 5.9 over an 8 any day.
 Then I climbed Son of Easy O.

-Scott Albright, a Gunks local, suggested that I try the Stand (5.11a).
-We took a walk over to the Slime Wall.
-There was no anticipation or nervous first-time jitters—I was feeling ready.
+The following day, Gunks local and friend Scott Albright suggested that I try the Stand (5.11a).
+Feeling pretty good at that moment, we took a walk over to the Slime Wall.
+There was no anticipation or nervous first-time jitters—I just felt ready.

 “You’re gonna send this.”
 Scott’s words hummed in my ear.